bclarkson-code/Tricycle/README.md

 Tricycle is a fast, minimal, fully functional deep learning library written from scratch using only python and numpy.

-While I've tried to make it easy to follow, Tricycle is not just an educational toy: the file `train_smol_gpt.py` trains GPT-2 (124M) on 2.5B (chinchilla optimal) tokens in just under 3 days on my GPU (RTX 3090).
+While I've tried to make it easy to follow, Tricycle is not just another toy neural network: the file `train_smol_gpt.py` trains GPT-2 (124M) on 2.5B (chinchilla optimal) tokens in just under 3 days on my GPU (RTX 3090).

-The entire library, from the automatic differentiation engine to a GPT, should be understandable to anyone with a bit of python experience and I encourage you to explore the codebase.
+The entire library, from the automatic differentiation engine to a GPT, should be understandable to anyone with a bit of python experience and I strongly encourage you to have a play around with the codebase to understand how everything works.

-The entire library, from the automatic differentiation engine to a GPT, should be understandable to anyone with a bit of python experience.

 All Tricycle code can run on either a CUDA-capable GPU or a CPU (although optimisation efforts have been focussed on the GPU so CPU computation is really slow).

 ## Table of Contents
 - [Tricycle](#tricycle)